kleopatra999/Chromium-Windows-Build/README.md

 There are three goals of this project

-1. Build automatically Chromium recent stable release.
+1. Build automatically Chromium most recent stable release.
 1. Involve to this project developers from Chromium comminity.
-1. Influence on official build instruction make them more simplier and predictable.
+1. Influence on official build instructions.
+Make them more simplier and predictable.

 Depencies